 The black turtle beans are known for their great cholesterol-free goodness.
 They also make an excellent reserve of fiber, iron, and protein.

 As a vegetarian, one can easily include this bean to fulfill the nourishment in their meal.
 It is also amazing for consumption by diabetic patients.

 They can be easily included in your everyday recipes and even added to various cuisines.
 They are great if you are looking for low-carb pulses to include in your diabetic diet.

 Among the many kinds of pulses good for diabetic health, the beans make a great addition.
 They are generally on the lower categories of the Glycemic Index and, thus, help manage the body’s blood sugar levels.

-Broad beans are also such high supplements that add to the fiber content in the body, having an overall advantage of the health.
+Broad beans are also such high supplements that add to the fiber content in the body, having an overall advantage of health.